Semianalytical Accretion-Tracer Emission: Forming Planets Are Intrinsically Faint: Theoretical set-up

 Following \citet{ulrich76} and \citet{mendoza09}, \ab assumed that the density at the outer edge is constant with height.
 This assumption, which comes from the star-formation context, will not always hold for the super-Jupiters that are our main object of interest, as we address after Equation~(\ref{Gl:rhor0}) below.
 Nevertheless, \ab discussed the relation between \RHill and \HPPPD (around their Equation~(4)).
 Then, \citet{taylor24} then generalised the approach of \ab by considering a non-constant vertical density profile.

-Given the range of predictions in the literature for the angular dependence of the mass influx at the outer boundary \citep[e.g.,][]{ab09b,tanigawa12,szul16,batygin18,szul22,li23,sagynbayeva25}, they considered five different influx functions $f_i(\theta)$ which span the range of proposed geometries, from infall more concentrated at the poles to more concentrated at the equator (see also summarising schema in Figure~1 of \abb).
+The literature offers a range of predictions for the angular dependence of the mass influx at the outer boundary \citep[e.g.,][]{ab09b,tanigawa12,szul16,batygin18,schulik20,szul22,li23,sagynbayeva25}.
+Consequently, \citet{taylor24} considered five different influx functions $f_i(\theta)$ which span the range of proposed geometries, from infall more concentrated at the poles to more concentrated at the equator (see also summarising schema in Figure~1 of \abb).
 The $f_i(\theta)$ are normalised so that the integral yield the correct total net accretion rate into the Hill sphere, which they write as \MPkthineinABT (see also Section~\ref{Th:MPkt} below): $\oint\!f_i r^2\rho v_r\,{\rm d}\Omega=\MPkthineinABT$, that is, $\oint\!f_i\,{\rm d}\Omega=1$.
-Impressively, all their derivations of different quantities, also in the follow-up papers of the series \citep{taylor25,ab25}, accommodate the different $f_i$ functions\footnote{\textit{Caveat lector}: In \citet{taylor25}, small but fortunately easily-identifiable typos have crept up into the reminder of the definitions of $f_i$.}.
+Impressively, all their derivations of different quantities, also in the follow-up papers of the series \citep{taylor25,ab25}, accommodate the different $f_i$ functions\footnote{\textit{Caveat lector}: in \citet{taylor25}, fortunately easily-identifiable typos have crept up into the reminder of the definitions of $f_i$.}.

 At this point, it useful to estimate the size of the Hill sphere \RHill relative to the pressure scale height in the PPD $\HPPPD=a h$ at the position of the planet $a$, where $h$ is the aspect ratio of the PPD.
 From the definitions of \RH and \HPPPD (e.g., \citealp{fung19}), we have

 and thus

 where $a$ is the star--planet separation and \cs is the sound speed in the midplane, which depends on the temperature profile of the PPD; we used as reference a typical value.
 To make this estimate slightly more general, we use the prescription of \citet{chambers09} for the midplane temperature.
 Where the irradiation by the central star dominates over the viscous heating in the midplane, the temperature is given by